Cystic fibrosis: Gastrointestinal

 Problems with the gastrointestinal system including constipation and obstruction of the gastrointestinal tract including distal intestinal obstruction syndrome are frequent complications for people with cystic fibrosis.
 Treatment of gastrointestinal problems is required in order to prevent a complete obstruction, reduce other CF symptoms, and improve the quality of life.
-While stool softeners, laxatives, and prokinetics (GI-focused treatments) are often suggested, there is no clear consensus from experts at to which approach is the best and comes with the least risks.
+While stool softeners, laxatives, and prokinetics (GI-focused treatments) are often suggested, there is no clear consensus from experts as to which approach is the best and comes with the least risks.
 Mucolytics or systemic treatments aimed at dysfunctional CFTR are also sometimes suggested to improve symptoms.
+The evidence supporting these recommendations is very weak and more research is needed to understand how to prevent and treat GI problems in people with CF. In addition, there is a risk of gastrointestinal malignancy, especially in the transplanted patient, and screening procedures may be considered at an earlier age.

 Prognosis

 The prognosis for cystic fibrosis has improved due to earlier diagnosis through screening and better treatment and access to health care.
 In 1959, the median age of survival of children with CF in the United States was six months.

 In 2010, survival is estimated to be 37 years for women and 40 for men.
 In Canada, median survival increased from 24 years in 1982 to 47.7 in 2007.
 In the United States those born with CF in 2016 have a predicted life expectancy of 47.7 when cared for in specialty clinics.
+Due to the recent development of new treatments, such as CFTR modulators, life expectancy has increased rapidly during recent years.
+In 2020 the median predicted life expectancy was around 59 years, although there are uncertainties in the estimates due to the low number of annual deaths for persons with cystic fibrosis.

-In the US, of those with CF who are more than 18 years old as of 2009, 92% had graduated from high school, 67% had at least some college education, 15% were disabled, 9% were unemployed, 56% were single, and 39% were married or living with a partner.
+In the US, of those with CF who are more than 18 years old as of 2009, 92% had graduated from high school, 67% had at least some college education, 46% were in full-time or part-time employment, 56% were single, and 39% were married or living with a partner.